jaysylvester/citizen/README.md

 You set cookies by appending a `cookie` object to the emitter context.

-A complete cookie object's default values:
+Here's an example of a complete cookie object's default values:

     cookie.foo = {
       value: '',